How to Challenge a Toll Ticket Without a Lawyer and Win

 Paying a toll depends on the type of toll you're dealing with.
 For cash tolls, simply keep a stock of loose change and low-denomination bills in the car.
 Occasionally break a 20 at the vending machine or buy coffee to stock your supply.

 For toll tags, keep your tag funds topped up with regular or automatic payments.
 However, also keep an eye on your tolls to make sure each charge is a trip you really made.
 EZ-Pass has been known to produce tolls in error.

 For Pay-by_Mail, keep an eye on your mailbox and respond to any accurate toll invoices you may receive.
-Pay-by-Mail is often what happens when your toll tag errors or you go through the wrong lane - so paying attention can help you avoid toll ticket violations due to non-payment.
+Pay-by-Mail is often what happens when your toll tag errors or you go through the wrong lane - so paying attention can help you avoid violations due to non-payment.

 What Happens If You Don't Pay a Toll?